seanauer42/powershell-auto-clicker/README.md

 I chose to rewrite these in powershell because powershell is preinstalled on Windows 10+ systems.
 You can copy and paste these into Notepad and save as [anything].ps1 to run it, you'll have to right click in the file explorer and Run with Powershell.
 To make it stop, you can close the window or press ctrl+c on that window.

-# Beware that trainging-clicker can be hard to close
+# Beware that training-clicker can be hard to close